openframeworks/ofSite/_documentation/3d/ofMesh.markdown

 _description: _

-A helper method that returns a cone made from triangles.
-The resolution settings for the height and cap are optional (they are set at a default of 12 segments around the radius, 6 segments in the height, and 2 on the cap).
+A helper method that returns a cone made of triangles.
+The resolution settings for the radius, height, and cap are optional (they are set at a default of 12 segments around the radius, 6 segments in the height, and 2 on the cap).
 The only valid modes are the default OF_PRIMITIVE_TRIANGLE_STRIP and OF_PRIMITIVE_TRIANGLES.
 ~~~~{.cpp}
 ofMesh mesh;
 mesh = ofMesh::cone(100.0, 200.0);